 - What will students do in the course or unit to demonstrate their knowledge and skills?

-The unit learning outcomes should relate to the course learning outcomes, learning activities, assessment tasks and graduate capabilities (external link).
-The outcomes should reflect the appropriate level of the Australian Qualifications Framework (AQF) (external link) and meet any specific accreditation requirements or industry standards.
+The unit learning outcomes should relate to the course learning outcomes, learning activities and assessment tasks.
+The outcomes should reflect the appropriate level of the Australian Qualifications Framework (AQF) and meet any specific accreditation requirements or industry standards.